boomskills/Codeigniter-Full-Stack-Starter-Kit/README.md

 `username:` db-codeigniter-fullstack-starter-kit-user\
 `password:` secret

 Ready for development with docker.
+Go ahead and build your ext big thing with codeigniter.